There comes a time in most cars’ lives when their owner decides it is time to move on.

 I’d take a couple of pictures of the outside of the car and a couple pictures of the cabin in general.

-Next, I’d make sure to get a picture of the odometer, any custom or higher end features, the rims and/or tires (if they’re nice) and anything else that will make someone want to buy your car.
+Next, I’d make sure to get a picture of the odometer, any custom or higher end features, the rims and tires (if they’re nice) as well as anything else that will make someone want to buy your car.

 Think like a car buyer, not a car seller.